makinhs/makin-gpt/README.md

 There's no guarantees on Alfred assistant answers.
 It's just a simple project to show how to integrate chat-gpt and slack bot.

-Use by your own risk.
+Use at your own risk

 ## Chatgpt